Zoo Summer Day Camp

 After registration, what information will I receive?

 Your registration confirmation page will automatically be e-mailed to you.
-Please be sure to retain this page as it contains your Booking ID Number.
-If registering using a paper form, your confirmation page will be mailed to you.
+Please be sure to retain this page, as it contains the QR code needed to pick up your child at the end of the camp day.

 Who do I contact to discuss special accommodation, special care/medical concerns, or the administration of topical or oral prescription/non-prescription medication for my camper?